 Unforgettable highlights in Namibia include the ancient Namib Desert's Sossusvlei Dunes, Deadvlei and Sesriem Canyon, and the game-rich Etosha National park.
 Also, visit coastal Swakopmund, discover Waterberg Plateau, visit the Cheetah Conservation Foundation at Otjiwarongo and walk with the San Bushmen.

 Travel through the fertile Caprivi Strip to Botswana where we visit the pristine Okavango Delta, Botswana's Crown Jewel.
-Other highlights in this spectacular country are the Khwai River, Makgadikgadi Pans and Chobe National Park, home to one of the largest elephant herds in Africa.
+Other highlights in this spectacular country are Greater Moremi, Makgadikgadi Pans and Chobe National Park, home to one of the largest elephant herds in Africa.

 On the last few days of this inspirational journey, we go game viewing in Hwange Park and spend time at Victoria Falls in Zimbabwe.
 End on a high note at Vic Falls, with optional adventure activities and a relaxing boat cruise on the Zambezi River.